The Calorimeter Theory

 The reflection (albedo) depends on many things, for example structure, shape and color of the surface of the mass.

-When radiation hits a gas, the concentration of the gas has influence on the heat and the reflection too.
+When radiation hits a gas, the concentration of the gas has influence on the heat and the albedo from the gas too.

 When radiation hits a gas, the gas stops some of the radiation and